ecnepsnai/Material-Design-IOS/README.md

-# Material Design IOS
+# Material Design Colors in iOS
+A simple framework that lets you easily use Material Design Colors in any iOS or TVOS project!

-The Material Design Colours on IOS in Objective-C.  It has all of the colours (except Black and White) [seen here](http://www.google.com/design/spec/style/color.html#color-color-palette).
+Includes all colors (except Black and White) [seen here](http://www.google.com/design/spec/style/color.html#color-color-palette).

+## Installation

+### Cocoapods

+Add:

+    pod 'MaterialDesignColors'

+To your pod file. *Make sure you uncomment `use_frameworks!` if you're using Swift!*

+### Manually

+Drag the two files inside the Classes directory onto your project and import them.

 ## Usage

-MDI is really easy to use, just import:

-    #import "MaterialDesignColors.h"

-And use it:
+### Getting a color

+To get a color, simply use:

+    UIColor * myColor = [UIColor materialRed];

+You can also specify a colors level using:

-    UIColor * MyColor = [UIColor MaterialRed];
+    UIColor * myColor = [UIColor materialRedWithLevel:800];

-The level of the colour is optional, if you don't specify a level it will return 500.
-Otherwise you can specify a specific level using:
+Not specifying a level will return 500.

+You can also determine the best color to use for content of a given background color using:

-    UIColor * MyColor = [UIColor MaterialRedWithLevel:200];
+    UIColor * backgroundColor = [UIColor materialRed];
+    UIColor * foregroundColor = [backgroundColor contentColor];